gabussieres/pinterest-clone/README.md

 ## Important considerations

-Here is a list of features that were not implemented or contain bugs due to contraints in the current implementation
+Here is a list of features that were not implemented:

 - Due to time constraints, Github login was added, but not authentication.
 Instead, on login, the client will default to a logged in status for the user Gabriel.
-- There is a bug where the "Delete Pin" button is visible on all pins, even though it only works on pins saved by the user.
 - Again, due to time constraints I was not able to reach the URL shortening portion of the challenge.
 - Finally, I had enough time to complete unit tests for the backend, but not for the frontend.
 I would have implemented them with Jest, as I have had experience building 200-300 Jest unit tests for an internal dashboard at my previous company.